 Rock Creek Lake Campgrounds

-Bears are also “regulars” in Rock Creek Valley so make sure you don’t attract them!
-Also, PLEASE drive slowly on Rock Creek Road and everywhere in the Eastern Sierra!
-Local Wildlife is on the move constantly!
-Mule Deer migrate twice a year and they DO cross Highway 395 as well.
-One of the well known Bears in Rock Creek Valley, Big Red, was struck by a truck that was driving too fast a couple of years after we saw her on our trip.
+Bears are “regulars” in Rock Creek so make sure you don’t attract them!
+PLEASE drive slowly on Rock Creek Road and everywhere in the Eastern Sierra!
+One of the well known Bears in Rock Creek Valley, Big Red, was struck by a truck that was driving too fast a couple of years after Scooby and Mom saw her at the campground at Rock Creek Lodge.
 She was a gorgeous, BIG bear.
 RIP Big Red.
-Please be cautious to protect the beautiful wildlife of the Eastern Sierra!
+You can learn more about Bear Safety at Be Bear Aware by the Sierra National Forest.

 Rock Creek Lake Weather

-June and early October are the best times to stay at Rock Creek Lake.
-In June you will most likely beat the mosquitos AND be able to still see plenty of snow on hikes!
+Late June and early October are the best times to stay at Rock Creek Lake.
+In June you will most likely beat the mosquitos AND still be able to see plenty of snow on hikes!
 We saw patches of snow at Rock Creek Lake Campground and more snow on Little Lakes Valley Trail in June!

-The last week of September and the first week of October are best for Leaf Peepin’ Fall Colors!
-Trees at the higher elevations begin changing colors first as it heads down to Owens Valley.
-Rock Creek Valley is a MUST for Fall Foliage!
+Rock Creek Valley is a MUST for Fall Foliage!The last week of September through the first two weeks of October are best for Leaf Peepin’ Fall Colors!
+Trees at the higher elevations begin changing colors first – typically in late September.
+Leaf colors then head down through the elevations to Owens Valley.

 As always, no matter when you visit or hike at Rock Creek wear layers!
 Weather in the mountains varies and there can be a 30 to 40 degree swing from morning to evening!